ACADEMIC MASTER'S PROGRAMME

 Other visiting professors and collaborators include interaction designers, user experience designers, and digital strategists such as Pier Bardoni, Lorenzo Bustillos, Dario Buzzini, Riccardo Castaldi, Silvio Cioni, Alessandro Contini, Fabio Franchino, Nima Gazestani, Riccardo Mantelli, Michele Marchetti, Alessandro Masserdotti, Andrea Pedrina, Andrea Pinchi, Orf Quarenghi, Remo Ricchetti, Ilaria Scarpellini, Pietro Tarsitano, Istvan Bojte, Julie Blitzer, Stefania Berselli, Alessandro Chessa, Vittorio Cuculo, Giacomo Ferrari, Luca Troisi, Andrea Piccolo, Simone Rebaudengo, Usman Haque.

-Join the portfolio-based competition and get a scholarship for February 2023 intake.
+Join the portfolio-based competition and get a scholarship for the Masters & 2-year MA starting in Sept, Oct & Nov 2023.